 There are two grades of qualification available:

-- Silver, for those who complete the Two-Day Navigation and One-Day Engineering courses, which covers skippers fishing within 20 nautical miles from a safe haven.
+- Silver, for those who complete the Two-Day Navigation and Two-Day Engineering courses, which covers skippers fishing within 20 nautical miles from a safe haven.

 - Gold, for those who complete the Five-Day Navigation and Two-Day Engineering courses, which covers skippers fishing beyond 20 nautical miles.
 The gold qualification enables holders to undertake other 'non-fishing' commercial activities.
 It also enables holders to 'take a watch' on fishing vessels of any size.
 These additional benefits mean that holders can supplement their income from fishing by diversifying into other maritime activities, if they wish.

 Experienced fishermen or skippers of under 16.5m vessels may want to gain advanced qualifications in order to become Deck or Engineer Officers working on larger fishing vessels.
 They may also choose to move into engineering roles, or to shift into other maritime careers.